JeanSuw/endless-echo-of-salt/README.md

 ### POST create a thought
 Before you create a thought, please make sure that you have a user you can reference.
 If you don't have a user, you can create a [new one](#post).
+I recommend using this [walkthough](./tutorials/Thought_Requests.webm) to understand how it work for each instruction.

 To create a thought, copy this link below on the searchbar.
 ```bash